gavinlyonsrepo/FourteenSegDisplay/README.md

 For purposes of the schematic and software D1 is the Least significant or right most Digit.
 This library was tested on a single digit PSC05-11SURKWA common cathode(schematic) and a PSA08-11EWA common anode.

+Note:If only using a single digit it is possible to use two shift registers without a software change albeit without Decimal point, simply hard wire the single digit common to VCC or GND depending on Common anode or cathode and do not wire up third register and it will work.

 This table can be expanded to 7-8 digits.